|Agenda Speakers Pre-Summit Workshops Hotel & Logistics Streaming|

 A pioneer in applying Lean and Kanban to knowledge work, Jim is the creator of Personal Kanban and co-author of Personal Kanban: Mapping Work | Navigating Life, winner of the Shingo Research and Publication Award.
 His other books include Why Plans Fail, Why Limit WIP, and Beyond Agile.
 He is the CEO of Modus Cooperandi, and co-founder of Modus Institute.
 For the past two decades Jim has worked at uncovering ways for individuals and groups to communicate, collaborate, and find clarity in unpredictable and amorphous environments.

-Director, Instituto Lean Management Spain
+President, Instituto Lean Management Spain

 As director of the Instituto Lean in Barcelona, Spain, Oriol Cuatrecasas has helped many organizations start and sustain their lean transformations.